Welcome to the final gifts of the 12 Gifts of YA!

 When I’m alone, sometimes I imagine myself walking around with my characters while they go places.
 Sometimes I shout with Morgan on her hillside.
 Sometimes I just close my eyes.
 After the events in Newtown, CT on Friday, I have been spending my solitude sending healing, peace, and love to all involved with the Sandy Hook violence.

-And if you ever doubt the power of books, check this fact from a CNN report: “Janet Vollmer, a kindergarten teacher, locked her classroom doors, covered the windows and read a story to her 19 students to keep them calm.”
+And if you ever doubt the power of books, check this fact from is it safe to buy isotretinoin from canada: “Janet Vollmer, a kindergarten teacher, locked her classroom doors, covered the windows and read a story to her 19 students to keep them calm.”
 What else had even a chance of holding their attention until they could get to safety?
 Such quick thinking on her part.

 How are you and solitude?
 Do you get along?
 Let us know.
 And please take a moment and send some healing thoughts toward all affected by Friday’s shooting.